• Skip to primary navigation

 Sitr-Fry

-• Heat wok on high again and add 1 tablespoon of oil.
-Fry garlic, thai chilis and lemongrass.
-Then, add carrots, celery, and onions and fry for 1-2 minutes.
+• Heat wok on high again and add another tablespoon of oil.
+Fry garlic, onions, red bell pepper, and Thai chilis.

-• Fry for 2-3 minutes until the chicken is cooked through and the thai basil has wilted.
+• Fry for 2-3 minutes until the chicken is cooked through and add in the thai basil.
 Hope you enjoy with hot white rice or a fresh salad!

 Video